keozx/keozx/README.md

 ### Hi there 👋

+Getting serious about .NET development and creating interesting stuff like [CleanRx](https://github.com/keozx/CleanRx)

+Follow me on twitter [@keozdev](https://twitter.com/keozdev)

+This is my blog! https://www.jorgecastro.dev/ or follow me on dev.to https://dev.to/keozdev

 <!--
 **keozx/keozx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.